General Immortus: Fictional character biography

-A second Doom Patrol was initiated by an Indian woman named Arani, claiming to be Mrs. Niles Caulder and calling herself Celsius.
-In Showcase #95, the general submitted her to a mind scan to find the secret to immortality, and managed to become young for the briefest moment on his Moon Base until the Doom Patrol got free and started to destroy the base as he began regressing to his former senescence.
-It turned out the immortality treatment failed because it had been prepared specifically for Arani's physiology.

-In 2004, DC writer John Byrne restarted the Doom Patrol series and declared that the previous history had never happened, though this revision did not tamper with the history of all its villains, since their history had also been chronicled in various Teen Titans books.
-Since Infinite Crisis, all Doom Patrol continuity Byrne attempted to wipe out is now largely restored, including that of General Immortus.

-He was seen in Salvation Run, where he was killed by Parademons in the final issue.
+In Salvation Run, Immortus is killed by Parademons.
+However, he resurfaces in Final Crisis.

-Immortus reappeared, alive and well, in Final Crisis Aftermath: Run #2, and referred to the events of Salvation Run as having been an eye-opening experience for him.
 He is now recruiting followers into his Army of the Endangered.
-General Immortus has Professor Milo operate upon them to give them powers, including established non-powered villains Sportsmaster, Mr Polka Dot, Condiment King and the Human Flame as well as new villains Brown Recluse, Miss Army Knife, N-Emy, Phoney Baloney, and Seductress.
+Immortus has Professor Milo operate upon them to give them powers, including established non-powered villains Sportsmaster, Polka-Dot Man, Condiment King and the Human Flame as well as new villains Brown Recluse, Miss Army Knife, N-Emy, Phoney Baloney, and Seductress.
 He ensures that use of these abilities causes pain until the villains have proved themselves unconditionally.
-The Human Flame however is able to overcome both the pain and an additional failsafe installed by Professor Milo (a wireless remote wired to his implants and granting to Immortus and Milo the ability to shut down his powers at will), grievously burning Immortus with his powers and killing all of his new followers, save for his lover, Seductress, who stays at his side.
-As the Human Flame goes away, in a quest for gaining new powers, a wounded Immortus asks Milo to rethink their strategy.
+The Human Flame overcomes both the pain and an additional failsafe installed by Milo to disable his powers if necessary.
+He grievously burns Immortus and kills all of his new followers, save for his lover Seductress, who stays at his side.

+In the Dawn of DC series Unstoppable Doom Patrol, Immortus fuses with the Candlemaker and becomes the Eternal Flame before Quiz transports him to the Bleed, the space between realities.

 Powers and abilities

-Immortus is a cunning criminal mastermind, and has lived for centuries as a result of his life-extending potion.
+General Immortus is a cunning criminal mastermind and has lived for centuries as a result of his life-extending potion.
+As the Eternal Flame, he can generate fire.